grimme-lab/gcp/README.md

 ## License

-This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project is free software: you can redistribute it and/or modify it under the terms of the Lesser GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This project is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the GNU General Public License for more details.
+See the Lesser GNU General Public License for more details.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the GNU General Public license, shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Lesser GNU General Public license, shall be licensed as above, without any additional terms or conditions.